justVladislav/ProbePioneer/README.md

 **1. Create a Build Directory:**
 Open your terminal and navigate to the root directory of your project.
 Then, create a build directory using the following command: **mkdir build.**
-Or you can create a build directory by creating a separate folder.
+This command creates a new folder.
+Or you can create a build directory by creating a separate folder using your OS functionalities.

-**2. Move into the newly created build directory: cd build.**
+**2. Move into the newly created build directory: cd <name_of_the_folder>.**
 Or open a terminal or command prompt inside this folder(build directory).

 **3. Once inside the build directory, execute CMake to generate the necessary build files.
-Replace <path_to_source> with the path to your project's source code: cmake <path_to_source>.**
+Replace <path_to_source> with the path to your project's source code: cmake or cmake.exe <path_to_source>.**
+**Make sure that the path to the installed CMake is added to the PATH environment variable.
+This will allow your operating system to find the CMake executable file.**
 Ex: cmake "C:\Users\vlad_\Desktop\ProbePioneer-main\search_engine\CMakeLists.txt".

-**4. After running CMake, initiate the build process using a build tool (like make on Unix or msbuild on Windows).
+**4. Once CMake generates the build files, initiate the build process using a build tool (сmake --build or msbuild).
 Use the following command: cmake --build <path_to_build_directory_folder>.**
 Ex:  cmake --build C:\Users\vlad_\Desktop\search_engine

+**5. After building the project via the terminal, the executable file is created in a separate "Debug" folder located one directory below the configuration files.
+You need to move the executable file to the directory above, alongside the configuration files, using the move command

 ## Usage
 To run the program, simply choose SkillBoxSearchEngine in run/debug configuration and execute.
 The interface is quite simple, and you can find all the information in the description.